pyinstaller/pyinstaller/doc/advanced-topics.rst

 even when all the components of the application bundle are the same and the two applications execute in identical ways.

-You can assure that a build will produce the same bits by setting the :envvar:`PYTHONHASHSEED` environment variable to a known integer value before running |PyInstaller|.
+You can ensure that a build will produce the same bits by setting the :envvar:`PYTHONHASHSEED` environment variable to a known integer value before running |PyInstaller|.
 This forces Python to use the same random hash sequence until